Why Are My Baby's Feet Red? Podiatrist-Backed Answers

 Tip: Use loose-fitting socks made from natural fabrics to help your baby's feet breathe to avoid chafing.

 As babies become more mobile, increased activity can cause their feet to turn red due to increased blood flow.
-Similarly, if a baby has been lying or sitting in one position for a while, the pressure on its feet can cause temporary redness.
-This should change back to normal quickly once the baby changes position or the pressure is relieved.
+Similarly, staying in one position too long can leave the baby feet red on the bottom.
+This usually fades once your little one moves or changes position

 The following skin conditions and irritations can also cause a baby's feet to turn red: